 In severe cases, you could consider skipping the placebo phase altogether for a few months.
 This is not something I typically recommend, but it’s an option for women who struggle with changing their diet or lifestyle, or don’t want to try bioidentical progesterone.
 It works best when you are taking birth control pills that all contain the same dose, rather than those with a gradation of doses throughout the cycle.
 While you might encounter some unexpected bleeding, this method should protect you from pregnancy if you take your pills as directed.

 One final option is to reduce the number of days that you are taking the placebo pills.
 Again, it’s essential that you discuss any of these choices with your healthcare practitioner before modifying your prescription.
-For more information, see my article on the use of birth control pills in perimenopause.

 Is Hormone Use Right for You?